indigotree/www-bagnallcentre-com/content/whats-on/floating-sound-relaxation.md

 A session costs £15 and are **limited** to 8 people at a time and last for 1 hour and 15 minutes.
 There will be 2 sessions available at the following time slots (pre-pay booking is required to secure your spot):

-**PLEASE NOTE THAT WE ONLY HAVE A FEW SPACES REMAINING AS THEY SELL OUT VERY QUICKLY, SO GET IN TOUCH IF YOU ARE INTERESTED!**
+**PLEASE NOTE THAT ALL SPACES ARE NOW FILLED FOR AUTUMN, MORE DATES WILL BE ANNOUNCED FOR THE NEW YEAR.**

+**PLEASE GET IN TOUCH WITH SAM DIRECTLY IF YOU WOULD LIKE TO BE ADDED TO THE WAITING LIST IN CASE OF CANCELLATION.**

 **Friday 14th September**